 Preparing the joint of galvanized steel is similar to uncoated steel, with some modifications.

 If you have a butt joint, you always leave a wider root gap than usual.
-This way, liquid or gaseous zinc can escape easier, and you will achieve the same penetration.
+This way, liquid or gaseous zinc can escape easier.

 For the same reason, you want to avoid closed butt joints and always leave a small root opening.